Superconformal D-Term Inflation: Conclusion and outlook

 Summarizing, superconformal D-term inflation can successfully account for the primordial power spectrum, with values of the spectral index down to $n_s \simeq 0.96$, depending on the inflationary trajectory.
 Generically, however, there is a tension with the cosmic string bound.
 This might be improved by considering a more strongly coupled theory or by considering an embedding of the simple model of D-term inflation described here into a more complete setup containing additional fields, which could yield further contributions to the primordial power spectrum.
 It should also be noted that the bound on the cosmic string tension contains considerable theoretical uncertainties; a better understanding of the related phenomena is necessary before parameter regions in conflict with this bound can be ruled out with certainty.

-{\bf Acknowledgments}\\ The authors thank R.~Kallosh, J.~Louis, A.~Westphal and T.~Yanagida for helpful discussions.
+{\bf Acknowledgments}\\ The authors thank M.~Hindmarsh, T.~Jones, R.~Kallosh, J.~Louis, A.~Westphal and T.~Yanagida for helpful discussions.
 This work has been supported by the German Science Foundation (DFG) within the Collaborative Research Center 676 ``Particles, Strings and the Early Universe''.